The generator rank of C*-algebras: Introduction

-Throughout, we will use the following notation.
-For a \Cs{} $A$, we let $A_\sa$ (resp. $A_+$, $A^{-1}$) denote the set of self-adjoint (resp. positive, resp. invertible) elements in $A$.
-We denote by $\widetilde{A}$ the minimal unitization of $A$.
-By a morphism between \Cs{s} we always mean a ${}^*$-homomorphism.
-We write $J\lhd A$ to indicate that $J$ is an ideal in $A$, and by an ideal of a $C^*$-algebra we understand a closed, two-sided ideal.
-The primitive ideal space of $A$ will be denoted by $\Prim(A)$.
-We write $M_k$ for the \Cs{} of $k$-by-$k$ matrices $M_k(\CC)$.
+We set $\mathbb{N}:=\{0,1,2\ldots\}$.
+Given a \ca{} $A$, we use $A_\sa$ and $A_+$ to denote the set of self-adjoint and positive elements in $A$, respectively.
+We denote by $\widetilde{A}$ and $A^+$ the minimal and forced unitization of $A$, respectively.
+By an ideal in a \ca{} we always mean a closed, two-sided ideal.